graffitarini/graffitarini/README.md

-- 👋 Hi, I’m @graffitarini
+- 👋 Hi, I’m @graffitarini (she/her) made in Indonesia
 - 👀 A self-taught IT Support Engineer, interested in Data Analytics & Engineering in Tokyo
-- Finance & Accounting specialist by formal education
+- Finance & Accounting specialist by formal education (Germany)

 <!---
 graffitarini/graffitarini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.